-Acquisition of Cable Onda-also refer to note A.1.2. of the consolidated financial statements

-On October 7, 2018, the Company entered into an agreement to acquire a controlling 80% stake in Cable Onda, the largest cable and fixed telecommunications services provider in Panama.
+- Acquisition of Cable Onda-also refer to note A.1.2. of the consolidated financial statements in Millicom's Annual Report - On October 7, 2018, the Company entered into an agreement to acquire a controlling 80% stake in Cable Onda, the largest cable and fixed telecommunications services provider in Panama.
 The selling shareholders retain a 20% equity stake in the company.
 The transaction completed on December 13, 2018 after receipt of regulatory approvals and consent from Cable Onda's bondholders.
 Millicom concluded that it controls Cable Onda since completion date and therefore fully consolidates it in its financial statements with a 20% noncontrolling interest.
-The purchase accounting remains provisional as of December 31, 2018.

-2) Africa divestment-also refer to note A.1.3. of the consolidated financial statements

-During 2018, disposals of the operations in Senegal and Rwanda were completed, and our operations in those countries were deconsolidated.

-3) Tower sale and leaseback-also refer to notes C.3.4. of the consolidated financial statements
+The purchase accounting remains provisional as of December 31, 2018. - 2) Africa divestment-also refer to note A.1.3. of the consolidated financial statements in Millicom's Annual Report - During 2018, disposals of the operations in Senegal and Rwanda were completed, and our operations in those countries were deconsolidated. - Tower sale and leaseback-also refer to notes C.3.4. of the consolidated financial statements in Millicom's Annual Report